turbinenreiter/MicroPythonSmallSats/text/Background.md

 * optimizations to reduce the use of the dynamic heap memory, allowing to run programs with a locked heap to ensure a program is deterministic
 * integration of MicroPython with RTEMS, a \\gls{RTOS} used by \\gls{ESA}

-Given the work done by \\gls{ESA}, this thesis focuses on an language evaluation under practical conditions, emphasizing the usability of the language and tools.
+Given the work done by \\gls{ESA}, this thesis focuses on a language evaluation under practical conditions, emphasizing the usability of the language and tools when practically applied to a space project.

 Programming Language Evaluation
 -------------------------------